Kia Rio hatchback - MPG, running costs & CO2

-The most efficient engine is the 99bhp 1.0-litre turbocharged petrol.
-Managing up to 48.7mpg on the WLTP cycle, it's more economical and more powerful than the naturally aspirated engine.
-It's the engine we recommend due to its reasonable mix of performance and economy, and is the best choice for company car drivers too, as it falls into a low Benefit-in-Kind (BiK) band.
+The most efficient engine is the 1.0-litre turbocharged petrol.
+With a manual, it can return up to 52.3mpg on the WLTP cycle, and it's both more economical and more powerful than the naturally aspirated 1.2-litre engine.
+It's the engine we recommend due to its reasonable mix of performance and economy, and it's a good choice for company car drivers too, as it falls into a low Benefit-in-Kind (BiK) band.

-The Kia Rio occupies insurance groups four to ten, with the 83bhp 1.25-litre petrol costing least to insure and the range-topping 99bhp 1.0-litre GT-Line S the only car to sit in group ten.
+The Kia Rio occupies insurance groups four to nine (out of 50), with the 83bhp 1.25-litre petrol costing least to insure and the range-topping 118bhp 1.0-litre 3 and GT-Line S trims sitting in group nine.